 For adults who wish to receive confirmation, please visit Becoming Catholic.
 Both those who would like to become Catholic and those Catholics completing their sacraments are invited to join the RCIA journey.

 For children who wish to receive confirmation, there are a number of commitments that indicate the appropriate disposition for receiving the sacrament.
-These commitments include regular Mass attendance with use of student envelopes, two years prior participation in religion classes with passing marks, proficiency in the Basic Catholic Teachings (BCTs), presence of the parent and child at Confirmation formation, twelve hours of community service including a service project, and being a part of the May Crowning of Mary.
+These commitments include regular Mass attendance with the use of student envelopes, two years prior participation in religion classes with passing marks, proficiency in the Basic Catholic Teachings (BCTs), presence of the parent and child at Confirmation formation, twelve hours of community service including a service project, and being a part of the May Crowning of Mary.